platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 and with your CDN provider if you have one.
 If not, [contact Support](../overview/get-support.md).

-### Check the routes
+### Check your routes configuration

-Certificates are generated based on the  [the routes.yaml file](https://docs.platform.sh/define-routes.html).
+Certificates are generated based on your [routes configuration](https://docs.platform.sh/define-routes.html).
-During re-generation of a certificate, the renewal bot checks that all of the routes can be accessed.
+When a certificate is renewed, the renewal bot checks that all of the defined routes can be accessed.
-If that's not the case, the renewal fails with the following error:
+If at least one of the routes defined in your `routes.yaml` file can't be accessed, the renewal fails and the following error is displayed:

 ```
 Provisioning certificates